Miss Connecticut

 The Miss Connecticut competition is the pageant that selects the representative for the state of Connecticut in the Miss America pageant.
 Connecticut has won the Miss America crown once (Marian Bergeron, 1933), and is the only New England state which has produced a Miss America.

-The current titleholder is Sylvana González of Farmington was crowned on April 9, 2022, at the Mohegan Sun in Uncasville, Connecticut.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut.
+Monica Fenwick of Watertown was crowned Miss Connecticut 2024 on June 22, 2024, at the Ridgefield Playhouse in Ridgefield, Connecticut.
+She will compete for the title of Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss Connecticut titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.